-Students who have been dismissed from the University as a result of violations of the "Student Code of Conduct" found in the University Catalog; actions that violate law; actions that are disruptive to others or the educational process; actions that violate the Code of Ethics of the American Association of Colleges of Nursing; physical endangerment of others; theft of University or hospital property; possession of weapons or illegal substances on University or hospital property; taking or being under the influence of drugs or alcohol during classes, labs, seminars or clinical assignments; and actions or omissions that are a reoccurrence of behavior that was a subject of prior verbal or written warnings are not eligible for readmission to the Program.
+Students who have been dismissed from the University as a result of violations of the "Student Code of Conduct" found in the University Catalog; actions that violate law; actions that are disruptive to others or the educational process; actions that violate the Code of Ethics of the American Association of Colleges of Nursing; physical endangerment of others; theft of University or hospital property; possession of weapons or illegal substances on University or hospital property; criminal activity; taking or being under the influence of drugs or alcohol during classes, labs, seminars or clinical assignments; and actions or omissions that are a reoccurrence of behavior that was a subject of prior verbal or written warnings are not eligible for readmission to the Program.
+Students are required to petition for readmission within 1 year of failed course or student waives credit for previous passed courses to include clinical hours.